sahilchaddha/Marathon/README.md

 Welcome to **Marathon**, a command line tool that makes it easy to write, run and manage your Swift scripts.
 It's powered by the [Swift Package Manager](https://github.com/apple/swift-package-manager) and requires no modification to your existing scripts or dependency packages.

+##UPDATE : Added Support for Swift 4 and removed deprecated -C Flag

 ## Features

 🐣 Create scripts